LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 - trkd_onlinereport.py: An example application that shows how to subscribe the Online Report data from TRKD service
 - trkd_chart.py: An example application that shows how to subscribe and download the Chart image data from TRKD service
 - trkd_wsstreaming.py: An example application that show how to subscribe the Quote data from TRKD Streming service via a WebSocket connection
-- requestments.txt: A requirement file contains a list of required libraries.
+- requestments.txt: A requirement file contains a list of required libraries for HTTP JSON and WebSocket connections.
 - docs\TRKD_REST_with_Python.docx: A document that describes the trkd_authen.py and trkd_quote.py applications

+All source code and scripts are provided under the Apache 2.0 license.
+Thye are provided AS IS with no warranty or guarantee of fit for purpose.
+See the project's LICENSE.md for details.

 ## Prerequisite
 The following softwares are required to use this script